PruvoNet/squiss-ts/README.md

 ```

 ## How it works
 Squiss processes as many messages simultaneously as possible.
 Set the `maxInFlight` option to the number of messages your app can handle at one time without choking, and Squiss will keep that many messages flowing through your app, grabbing more as you mark each message as handled or ready for deletion.
 If the queue is empty, Squiss will maintain an open connection to SQS, waiting for any messages that appear in real time.
 Squiss can also handle renewing the visibility timeout for your messages until you handle the message, or message handling time (set up by you) has passed (see `autoExtendTimeout`).
 Bonus: Squiss will also automatically handle the message attributes formatting and parsing when receiving and sending messages.

 ## Functions

 ### new Squiss(opts)
-Don't be scared of `new` -- you need to create a new Squiss instance for every queue you want to poll.
+Don't be scared of `new` - you need to create a new Squiss instance for every queue you want to poll.
 Squiss is an EventEmitter, so don't forget to call `squiss.on('message', (msg: Message) => msg.del())` at the very least to keep the messages flowing.

 #### opts {...}
 Use the following options to point Squiss at the right queue:
 - **opts.awsConfig** An object mapping to pass to the SQS constructor, configuring the aws-sdk library.
 This is commonly used to set the AWS region, endpoint, or the user credentials.
 See the docs on [configuring the aws-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for details.
 - **opts.queueName** The name of the queue to be polled.
-Used only if opts.queueUrl is not specified, but Squiss prefers just the name.
+Used only if `queueUrl` is not specified, but Squiss prefers just the name.
 - **opts.queueUrl** The URL of the queue to be polled.
-If not specified, opts.queueName is required.
+If not specified, `queueName` is required.
-- **opts.accountNumber** If a queueName is specified, the accountNumber of the queue owner can optionally be specified to access a queue in a different AWS account.
+- **opts.accountNumber** If `queueName` is specified, the accountNumber of the queue owner can optionally be specified to access a queue in a different AWS account.
-- **opts.correctQueueUrl** _Default false._ Changes the protocol, host, and port of the queue URL to match the configured SQS endpoint (see opts.awsConfig), applicable only if opts.queueName is specified.
+- **opts.correctQueueUrl** _Default false._ Changes the protocol, host, and port of the queue URL to match the configured SQS endpoint (see `awsConfig`), applicable only if `queueName` is specified.
 This can be useful for testing against a local SQS service, such as ElasticMQ.

 Squiss's defaults are great out of the box for most use cases, but you can use the below to fine-tune your Squiss experience:
 - **opts.SQS** _Default AWS.SQS_ An instance of the official SQS Client, or an SQS constructor function to use rather than the default one provided by AWS.SQS
 - **opts.S3** _Default AWS.S3_ An instance of the official S3 Client, or an S3 constructor function to use rather than the default one provided by AWS.S3
-- **opts.activePollIntervalMs** _Default 0._ The number of milliseconds to wait between requesting batches of messages when the queue is not empty, and the maxInFlight cap has not been hit.
-For most use cases, it's better to leave this at 0 and let Squiss manage the active polling frequency according to maxInFlight.
+- **opts.activePollIntervalMs** _Default 0._ The number of milliseconds to wait between requesting batches of messages when the queue is not empty, and the `maxInFlight` cap has not been hit.
+For most use cases, it's better to leave this at 0 and let Squiss manage the active polling frequency according to `maxInFlight`.
-- **opts.autoExtendTimeout** _Default false._ If true, Squiss will automatically extend each message's VisibilityTimeout in the SQS queue until it's handled (by keeping, deleting, or releasing it).
-It will place the API call to extend the timeout `opts.advancedCallMs` milliseconds in advance of the expiration, and will extend it by the number of seconds specified in `opts.visibilityTimeoutSecs`.
-If that's not specified, the VisibilityTimeout setting on the queue itself will be used.
+- **opts.autoExtendTimeout** _Default false._ If true, Squiss will automatically extend each message's `VisibilityTimeout` in the SQS queue until it's handled (by keeping, deleting, or releasing it).
+It will place the API call to extend the timeout `advancedCallMs` milliseconds in advance of the expiration, and will extend it by the number of seconds specified in `visibilityTimeoutSecs`.
+If that's not specified, the `VisibilityTimeout` setting on the queue itself will be used.
-- **opts.noExtensionsAfterSecs** _Default 43200._ If `opts.autoExtendTimeout` is used, Squiss will stop auto-renewing a message's VisibilityTimeout when it reaches this age.
+- **opts.noExtensionsAfterSecs** _Default 43200._ If `autoExtendTimeout` is used, Squiss will stop auto-renewing a message's `VisibilityTimeout` when it reaches this age.
 Default is 12 hours, SQS's VisbilityTimeout maximum.
-- **opts.advancedCallMs** _Default 5000._ If `opts.autoExtendTimeout` is used, this is the number of milliseconds that Squiss will make the call to extend the VisibilityTimeout of the message, before the message is set to expire.
+- **opts.advancedCallMs** _Default 5000._ If `autoExtendTimeout` is used, this is the number of milliseconds that Squiss will make the call to extend the `VisibilityTimeout` of the message, before the message is set to expire.
 - **opts.bodyFormat** _Default "plain"._ The format of the incoming message.
 Set to "json" to automatically call `JSON.parse()` on each incoming message.
 - **opts.gzip** _Default "false"._ Auto gzip messages to reduce message size.
 - **opts.minGzipSize** _Default 0._ The min message size to gzip (in bytes) when `gzip` is set to `true`.